oznogon/gattaibushido-public/rules/05_coach.md

 * Add Factions and Locations
 * Develop Threats
 * Develop the Crisis Path
-* Develop a Downtime Draw Table (or use the standard)
 * Finalize Waves and Storms

 This is presented as an ordered process, but you will most likely skip back and forth between them, as ideas and developments in later steps re-inform prior decisions.